By using this Service, you agree to these Terms.

 We strongly recommend that you use the Service to request your letter well in advance of any planned travel, or any other permitted use of the letter to demonstrate your vaccination status.
+You can use this service 2 weeks after you've had your 2nd dose of the vaccine.
 It can take up to 5 working days for the letter to arrive from the date on which it is requested.
 This timescale is provided as an estimate only, and we can offer no guarantees regarding timescales for delivery of your letter.

 4 How the Service works

 The Service works by establishing whether you have received a full dose of the COVID-19 vaccine.